yann-yvan/finance/README.md

     public function onDepositSuccess(Request $request): PaymentProviderGateway
     {
         Log::debug("**Payment** | " . self::getId() . ": callback " . $request->cpm_trans_id, $request->all());

+        # For example here the transaction id is inside the cpm_trans_id in your case it maybe another value
         if ($this->findTransaction($request, 'cpm_trans_id') === null) {
             return $this;
         }